TuanTran2025/TechStream-Solutions/README.md

 cac = total_acquistion_cost / number_of_new_customers

-Customer Acquisition Cost (CAC): The CAC represents how much it costs to acquire a single new customer.
+The CAC represents how much it costs to acquire a single new customer.
 TechStream's CAC is $1,213.97 indicating the combined expenses from CRM tools, sales & marketing salaries, and daily campaign spend are moderately high.
 This is a crucial metric for measuring marketing efficiency.

 ### 4.2 ARPU: Average Revenue Per User

 arpu = total_revenue / number_of_customers

-ARPU = $284.36
+ARPU is $284.36, showing the average revenue generated from each active customer in March.
+This figure directly affects profitability and informs pricing strategies.

 ### 4.3 COGS: Cost of Goods Sold
 cogs = software_expense + shared_expense + production_salary
 COGS = 20,264.0

 ### 4.4 Gross Margin

 gross_margin = (total_revenue - cogs)/total_revenue

-Gross Margin = 75.6%
+Gross Margin at 75.6%, TechStream's gross margin indicates a healthy buffer between revenue and direct production costs (such as hosting, engineering salaries, and shared software).
+A margin above 60% is often considered strong for SaaS and software companies.

 ### 4.5 LTV - Life Time Value

 ltv = arpu * avg_lifespan_month * gross_margin

-LTV = $2,115.65
+The LTV is $2,115.65 meaning each customer is expected to generate this amount of value throughout their relationship with TechStream.
+This figure is critical in long-term planning.

-### 4.6 LTV / CAC = 1.74
+### 4.6 LTV / CAC
+TechStream's LTV/CAC ratio is 1.74, which means for every one dollar spent acquiring a customer, TechStream is getting $1.74 in return over that customer's lifetime.
+While TechStream is not losing money per customer, the current ratio is below the commonly recommended benchmark of 3.0, which signals strong and scalable unit economics. => This indicates TechStream's current customer acquisition strategy is not yet efficient enough to sustainably scale profitably.